djalbat/yapp/README.md

 ## Getting started

+There are three approaches to using Yapp:

+1. Vanilla JavaScript, with no need to install any additional packages.

+2. Leverage an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome.

+3. Use JSX by way of [Juxtapose](https://github.com/djalbat/juxtapose).
+This is arguably the most elegant approach.

+The second approach is recommended to begin with.

+### Vanilla JavaScript

-The following will mount an instance of Yapp and render the necessary styles to boot:
+The following will mount an instance of Yapp and render the necessary styles:

 ```
 "use strict";